Frequently Asked Questions

 Can I submit multiple applications?

-Yes, within reason.
-But we discourage you from submitting more than one application in any given quarter, and from re-applying for the same project in the event of a decline.
+Yes.
+However, we discourage you from submitting more than one application per quarter, or re-applying for the same project after receiving a decline.

 Are there strings attached?